Law and German (LLB)

-Our two most established schemes are our Innocence Project (which is to date the first university Innocence Project in the UK to successfully overturn a guilty verdict) and our NHS Continuing Healthcare Scheme, which is unique to Cardiff.
+Our two most established schemes are our Innocence Project (which is to date the first university Innocence Project in the UK to have a conviction overturned by Court of Appeal) and our NHS Continuing Healthcare Scheme, which is unique to Cardiff.

 Both initiatives have won prestigious national awards and help by assisting members of the community and vulnerable groups with matters for which there is in reality no legal aid.

 Our students can also work on issues that affect disabled children, through our partnership with the charity Cerebra.
 Or, if a commercial scheme is of interest, then students can apply for a place on our scheme with the Welsh Rugby Union, where we advise amateur rugby clubs on legal issues.

 *Places on Cardiff Law School’s pro bono schemes are not guaranteed.
 Students submit an application for a place from their second year onwards.

 Our students are able to enter annual mooting competitions which give them an opportunity to present legal issues before a judge, against an opposing counsel.

 This activity provides students with invaluable experience of public speaking in court.
 Students are often required to provide evidence of their advocacy experience when applying for roles after leaving University so mooting is a great skill to be able to add to your CV.

 Client Interviewing Competition

 Cardiff Law Students are encouraged to take part in an annual client interviewing competition, sponsored by Irwin Mitchell solicitors.

 Those that take part gain crucial experience interviewing and counselling in a simulated setting.
 Students are assessed against specific criteria which include interpersonal skills as well as their ability to handle legal problems.